beatajoh/a_star/interface/README.md

 * Add more node properties and labels to show Neo4j.
     * ...by modifying the upload_graph_to_neo4j function in main.py.
 * Show the result path together with the attack graph and asset graph in Neo4j (because right now the paths are displayed separately)
-* Error handling on user input.
+* Error handling on user input and functions.
-* Use TTC samles for the cost for attack steps.
+* Use TTC samples for the cost for attack steps.